elek/ozone-go/README.md

 # Go client for Apache Hadoop Ozone

-This repository contains an experimental, proof-of-concept golang client for apache hadoop ozone:
+This repository contains an experimental, proof-of-concept Golang client for Apache Ozone:

+The repository contains the following sub-modules

- * api: the location for the generic golang api
+ * api: the location for the generic golang api for Apache Ozone
- * lib: sharable C library
- * cli: standalone executable tool
+ * cli: standalone executable tool for main operations (similar to the original `ozone sh`)

-** Highly experimental, most of the calls are not implemented.
-But it shows how can hadoop-rpc/grpc be used from golang.
+ * lib: proof-of-concept shared C library
+ * python: example python script uses the shared C library

+Status:

+ * api
+   * main OM metadata operations worked well, but not all the fields are implemented
+   * data read / write are implemented on some level but needs further work
+   * security can be supported by the used Hadoop RPC implementation, but not tested
+ * fuse
+   * first working POC, files are successfully listed and files can be read
+   * write is not implemented at all
+   * requires major work
+  * shared lib / python: very basic example, poc

 ## Testing with cli:

 ```
+cd cli
+go build
-go run cli/ozone/main.go -om 127.0.0.1 volume create vol1
+./ozone-go --om localhost volume create vol1
 ```

 Or you can install it: